 Technology Considerations

-While the initial discussion suggested that the benefits of automated marking were dependent on the architecture and technology stack, this has been revised to reflect a technology-agnostic perspective.
 IPCBL can be achieved through initiatives spanning across various technological solutions, with different automation tools, data visualisation platforms, and cloud-based services offering viable alternatives, in ICT based projects.

 For automation, UiPath or Automation Anywhere could be used instead of Power Automate.
 Similarly, while Power BI was selected for data visualisation, equivalent functionality could be achieved using Qlik or Tableau.
 For cloud-based services, Microsoft Azure was used, but other platforms such as AWS Lambda or Google Cloud Functions could provide similar functionality.